stigwue/iriki/README.md

 ## To Do

-Rethink DB?
+### Database

-Persist with another API
+* MySql, Rethink DB, another API persistent support.

-Add changes to the database like Laravel does outside runtime.
+* Add changes to the database like Laravel does outside runtime.

+### Language

-Port to PHP7?
-NodeJS?
+* Port to PHP7?
+Or NodeJS?